elias-jw/elias-jw.github.io/docs/project.md

 For this project I was responsible for conducting a business process improvement project at a wholesale plant nursery situated in Stellenbosch, South Africa.
 The aim of the project was to identify and improve processes that would have the greatest impact on the performance of the company.
 The main Industrial Engineering techniques that I used were business process mapping and data analysis.

 I used business process mapping to understand all the operational areas of the company, and to identify areas for improvement.
-I then applied data mining and business analytics on the company’s sales data by using ABC analysis to identify the top products and customers of the company.
+I then applied data mining and business analytics on the company's sales data by using ABC analysis to identify the top products and customers of the company.
 Next, I applied business analytics to automatically detect negative customer purchasing behaviours that indicates that a key client was likely to stop purchasing at the company.
 Through the analysis, order returns were identified as a major concern for the company.
 I used the same analysis to identify critical customers with high return rates, enabling the company to agree on quality standards with the company, thus reducing product returns.

 In addition to the data analysis, I also developed plant inventory models to assist the company in better planning its production runs.
 The ABC product analysis was further used to relocate high demand products to centrally located storage areas.
 Lastly, the data analysis was used to determine the optimal vehicle delivery fleet size and usage patterns.